TeamMGE/MicrobialGenomicsCourse/_episodes/07-getting-data.md

 Reference sequences (including many pathogen genomes) are available at [NCBI's refseq database](https://www.ncbi.nlm.nih.gov/refseq/)

 A reference genome is a genome that was previously sequenced and is closely related to the isolates we would like to analyse.
-The selection of a closely related reference genome is not trivial and can warrant an analysis in itself.
+The selection of a closely related reference genome is not trivial and will warrant an analysis in itself.
 However, for simplicity, here we will work with the *M. tuberculosis* reference genome H37Rv.

 ### Download reference genomes from NCBI